Toyota Land Cruiser review

 It's also feel quite rough compared to the smoother six cylinder diesels you get in off roaders from Land Rover, Mercedes and BMW.
 Its not particularly brisk either - acceleration from 0-62mph takes 11 seconds.

 Through corners the Land Cruiser feels like a tall, heavy car.
 There's a fair amount of lean and the steering could do with being a bit sharper.
 Comfort is generally good, but the car does fidget around on rough surfaces and doesn’t glide up the road in the same way a Land Rover Discovery does.
-It's worth mentioning though, that off-road the Toyota is a match for the Land Rover.
+It's worth mentioning though, that off-road the Toyota is excellent.

 It has a low ratio gearbox and lockable centre differential for improved traction.
 Plus Toyota’s legendary reliability means that you can depend on the Land Cruiser to not only take you into the wilderness but also get you back out of it.

 Big cars come with big running costs and the Land Cruiser is no exception.
 The diesel engine manages 34.9mpg combined while CO2 emissions are 214g/km.
 That means hefty road tax bills.
-On the plus side however, Toyota does offer a fixed-price servicing plan.
+On the plus side however, Toyota does offer a fixed-price servicing plan and residuals of 52 per cent are pretty good.